Posts In This Series

 You might be wondering why I chose such a naïve solution here.
 Won’t we need something that can keep track of all the positions on the board to accommodate other scenarios?
 The answer is yes, but we don’t have tests to drive our need to accommodate other scenarios yet.
 By only using the simplest constructs needed by our existing tests, we help to ensure we aren’t writing more complex code than necessary.

-Another question that could be posted is, if we’re concerned with eliminating waste, doesn’t this process itself end up causing waste?
+Another question that could be posed is, if we’re concerned with eliminating waste, doesn’t this process itself end up causing waste?
 The answer is yes and no. It can be reasoned that doing simple things does lead to waste in small degrees, but the benefit of allowing our design to emerge from this process is that it helps to eliminate large areas of waste.

 Another question some may be wondering is whether taking small steps is a rule we have to follow when doing TDD.
 The answer to that question is no, but it is a useful methodology that helps keep us honest.
 We can take larger steps when it makes sense to do so, but it’s important to watch that our steps aren’t getting too large.
-You’ll know you’re steps are getting too large when you or others start frequently discovering unnecessary code or simpler solutions.
+You’ll know your steps are getting too large when you or others start frequently discovering unnecessary code or simpler solutions.
 By using this approach as a general practice, it helps to condition our ability to identify simple solutions.
 In his book Test-Driven Development By Example, Kent Beck points out that TDD is not about taking teeny-tiny steps, it’s about being able to take teeny-tiny steps.

 Let’s move on to our next requirement.
 We’ll start by creating a new test method: